webqit/oohtml/README.md

 ### Programmatic Module Imports

+JavaScript applications will need more than a declarative import mechanism.

-The *HTMLImports* API for programmatic module import:
+Here, we get an *HTMLImports* API for programmatic module import:

 ```js
 const moduleObject1 = document.import('/foo#fragment1');